nikkipurcell/nextjs-dashboard/README.md

 - What is it?:

-  - Data fetching and rendering happen on server side at build time (deployment), or revalidation.
+  - Data fetching and rendering happen on server side at build time (deployment), or revalidation (purging data cache and re-fetching latest data).
   - Results can be stored in a CDN (Content Delivery Network).
   - When user visits your app, cached result is served.